|

 me via your friend, Captain Oliel."

-A small shadow of a man limped unnoticed along the narrow, winding
+A small shadow of a man limped unnoticed past the brightly-lit

 At the corner of Lamp Street he stopped to examine a pretty jewelled